How to Maintain a Deck Stain by Applying Repeat Coatings

 Maintain a deck stain by doing a light wash with a mild deck detergent.
 Gently scrub the deck to remove any dirt and grime that may have worked its way into the stain.
 A pressure washer can also be used with light to medium pressure.
-The idea is to clean the surface without removing any of the old deck stain.
+The idea is to clean the surface without removing any of the old deck stains.

 After giving the deck a light wash, apply a deck brightener to the surface and rinse.
-This makes the surface more acidic and ready to accept and new coat of stain.
+This makes the surface more acidic and ready to accept and a new coat of stain.
 Allow the deck to dry for a day or two before proceeding.

 Once dry, apply a coat of the same deck stain that was originally used on the deck.
 Apply only as much stain as the wood can absorb.
 Allow the stain to soak in for 10-15 minutes before wiping away the excess.
 Do not let the stain puddle, run, or drip.
 You want all the deck stain to penetrate into the wood fibers.
 As a generally rule, you will find you only use half as much stain as you did initially staining the deck.
 The maintenance coat will also be much easier to apply than originally.

 Cleaning and staining a deck regularly to maintain a deck stain helps to prolong its protection.
 Preventative deck maintenance will ensure you have a beautiful looking deck all of the time.
 Maintenance does not allow a deck stain to fail completely requiring a full deck restoration.
-Maintain your deck’s stain on a regular basis and reap the rewards of a year round gorgeous deck.
+Maintain your deck’s stain on a regular basis and reap the rewards of a year-round gorgeous deck.